Mar Thoma Syrian Church: Mar Thoma Church during Indian Independence Movement

 After India attained its freedom in 1947, the Government of India lowered to the level of a despotic rule during the time of Emergency of 1975.
 The Emergency was followed after election malpractice allegation and following the verdict against Indira Gandhi.
 All leaders who spoke against the Emergency rule were jailed or kept in house arrest.
 It was at this time Yuhanon Mar Thoma wrote a letter to Indira Gandhi, the then Prime Minister of India criticizing emergency and requesting to follow ideals of constitution.
 There were strong rumors about the anticipatory arrest of Yuhanon Mar Thoma.
-M.M.Thomas another Mar Thoma Syrian and theologian advocating Ecumenism of Churches had written many articles on the emergency situation.
-In spite of criticism from many Christian groups, M.M.
+M.M.Thomas another Mar Thoma Syrian and theologian advocating Ecumenism of Churches had written multiple articles on the emergency situation.
+In spite of criticism from multiple Christian groups, M.M.
 Thomas made his point in depicting the basic fact of violation of human rights and stressed the need of the democratic organization of the people for the realization of social justice in India.
 Mar Thoma Church also passed a resolution against Emergency and for the restoration of democracy privately.
 Mar Thoma church was also closely associated with the land for the landless and home for the homeless movement much before Acharya Vinoba Bhave initiated Bhoodan movement.